Connector

 yield savepoint.getSavepointName

-To roll back a part of a transaction using Savepoint, rollback is performed by passing Savepoint to the rollback method.
-If you commit the entire transaction after a partial rollback using Savepoint, the transaction after that Savepoint will not be committed.
+To roll back a part of a transaction using a savepoint, pass the savepoint to the rollback method.
+After partially rolling back using a savepoint, if you commit the entire transaction, the transaction after that savepoint will not be committed.

 for